-Both Hard and Soft Maple tree varieties can produce a variety of grains patterns and effects.
-So depending on what kind of grain pattern you want, it can dictate what kind of maple you will want to use.
+Hard and Soft Maple tree varieties can produce a variety of grain patterns and effects.
+So depending on what kind of grain pattern you want, you can dictate what maple you want to use.

-Maple wood is used in flooring, cabinets, furniture, and even musical instruments; these products would use either soft or hard maple woods.
+Maple wood is used in flooring, cabinets, furniture, and even musical instruments; these products use soft or hard maple wood.

 Some of the Advantages of Maple Wood:

-There are many advantages of using Maple wood and why Maple wood continues to be a trendy kind of wood for all kinds of products.
+There are many advantages of using Maple wood and why Maple wood continues to be a trendy wood for all kinds of products.
 Here are some of the advantages of Maple wood:

 - Superior Hardness – Maple is considered one of the hardest varieties of wood.
 Because of this superior hardness, you will see maple flooring in bowling alleys and gymnasium floors.